alisaki20/msp-framework/README.md

 ##### Parameters:

-the "section_id" parameter is required. it's the id of the section this field should appear in that. the "id" parameter is required. it's is the id of the field. if it's not setted the field will be not registered the "type" parameter is required. it's is the type of the field. if it's not setted the field will be not registered the "title" parameter is optional. it's the title that are should appeared on the near of field the "subtitle" parameter is optional. it's the subtitle that are should appeared on the near of field the "default_value" parameter is optional. this parameter determine the default value of the field the "options" parameter is optional. this parameter is use to send extra options to the field controller
+1. the "section_id" parameter is required. it's the id of the section this field should appear in that.
+2. the "id" parameter is required. it is the id of the field. if it's not provided the field will be not registered
+3. the "type" parameter is required. it is the type of the field. if it's not provided the field will be not registered
+4. the "title" parameter is optional. it's the title that are should appear on the near of field
+5. the "subtitle" parameter is optional. it's the subtitle that are should appear on the near of field
+6. the "default_value" parameter is optional. this parameter determines the default value of the field
+7. the "options" parameter is optional. this parameter is used to send extra options to the field controller

 ##### Notes:

-1. the "section_id" parameter well seted automatically if you are setteing the fields by section "fields" parameter
+1. the "section_id" parameter well set automatically if you are setting the fields by section array "fields" parameter
 2. you can use "add_field**s**_array" function to set an array of fields. every field array should have same parameters as described above.

 #### 9. Initialize settings page